anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - This ensures the HUD can correctly track state evolution even when frames are compressed

 State transition rendering:
+- State facets include inline renderers as part of their definition
-- State facets can define attributeRenderers for individual attribute updates (e.g., showing "(3 items)" when count changes)
+- attributeRenderers: Display functions for individual attributes (e.g., "(3 items)")
-- State facets can define transitionRenderers that provide narrative descriptions during state changes
-- Transition renderers receive both old and new values, allowing contextual narratives (e.g., "Box #3 materializes!")
+- transitionRenderers: Narrative functions for state changes (e.g., "Box #3 materializes!")
-- When both are defined, transition renderers take priority during state changes
-- This reduces redundancy between state updates and event emissions while maintaining engaging context
-- The HUD tracks both before and after states for each frame to enable accurate transition detection
+- Renderers are preserved through facet operations (changeFacet maintains functions)
+- StateTransitionTransform (Phase 2) automatically generates event facets from state changes
+- This ensures historical consistency - old frames render with their original logic
+- Renderers can be provided as functions (converted to strings for persistence) or strings

 Attention-aware compression:
 - Content to be compressed is wrapped in `<content_to_compress>` tags in the rendered context